unyt-org/uix/docs/api/utils/datex_over_http.md

 In standalone mode, the function is always called on the backend endpoint.

-This is the default behaviour when setting event listeners in JSX.
+This is the default behavior when setting event listeners in JSX.

 - uses datex-over-http when DATEX is not available
 - parameters must be json compatible